jrnd-io/jr-kafka-connect-source/README.md

 JR is a CLI program that helps you to stream quality random data for your applications.

-> [!NOTE]
-> JR executable should be installed on Kafka Connect Worker nodes to run the connector _(see Quickstart for an example)_.
-Instructions on how to install JR on a target host are available at: https://jrnd.io
-> .
-A _docker compose_ with a predefined Kafka Connect cluster and JR is available in _quickstart_ folder.

 ## Quickstart

 In order to run JR Source Connector Quickstart, you will need on your host machine: